 Instructions

-- Preheat oven to 200°C/390°F. Place cauliflower florets, pumpkin and unpeeled garlic cloves on an extra large, lined baking tray.
-Drizzle with 1 tbsp olive oil and 1/2 tsp salt.
-Toss or use your hands to coat evenly.
-Roast for 25 minutes or until the pumpkin is just tender.
+- Place the cauliflower, butternut squash, and unpeeled garlic cloves on the prepared baking sheet.
+Drizzle with 1 tablespoon olive oil and sprinkle with ½ teaspoon salt.
+Toss to coat.
+Roast for 25 minutes, or until the squash is just tender.

-- Return the tray to the oven for a further 20 minutes or until all vegetables are tender and spices are fragrant.
+- Return the tray to the oven and roast for another 20 minutes, or until all vegetables are tender and golden.

-- To make the dip, peel garlic cloves.
-Add the garlic cloves, white beans, tahini, lemon juice, miso paste and salt.
-Blend until smooth, stopping to scrape down the sides if needed.
-Lastly, gradually add the olive oil.
-Add a drizzle of water or extra olive oil if you prefer a thinner consistency.
-Taste and season as desired.
+- Peel the roasted garlic cloves.
+In a high-powered blender or food processor, combine the garlic, white beans, tahini, lemon juice, miso paste, and salt.
+Blend until smooth, scraping down the sides as needed.
+With the motor running, gradually stream in the olive oil.
+Add a splash of water or extra oil if a thinner consistency is preferred.
+Taste and adjust seasoning.

 Leave a Reply